Nongban: Royal archery contest and Nongban's advantage of gaining favour

-Torture by Elephant: Collective evil planing of Nongban and Thoibi's father against Khamba
+Torture by Elephant: Collective evil planning of Nongban and Thoibi's father against Khamba

 Nongban Kongyamba speared at the elephant's back to torture Khamba.
 But Thoibi saved Khamba in time.

 The Crown Prince and Nongban Kongyamba planned an evil plot to kill Khamba.
 They sent messengers to Khamba.
 The messengers told Khamba that he was called by the Crown Prince.
 On his way, Khamba was interrupted by Kongyamba and his men.
 Kongyamba asked Khamba to give up Thoibi.
 Khamba replied that he will not give up.

 As a result, they fought.
 Khamba threw Kongyamba's men upon the ground.
 Khamba knelt upon Kongyamba's belly.
 He pressed Kongyamba's throat.
 He was about to kill Kongyamba.
 But Kongyamba's men dragged Khamba off.
 They beat Khamba.
 His clothes were torn.
 They bound him so that he could not move.
 The Prince also came up on his elephant.
 He told the men to beat him.
 They fastened him to the elephant's leg with ropes.
 However, the elephant driver knew that Khamba was innocent.
 So, he bound him leaving him some spaces to breathe.

 Then they stimulated the elephant to harm Khamba.
 But God Thangjing let it not to move.
 Finally, Kongyamba hit the elephant with a spear to move in pain.
 But it did not harm Khamba.

 In that night, Goddess Panthoibi told Thoibi in her dream that her beloved man was bound by her father's orders to the elephant and was nearly killed.
 Thoibi arose and took a sword.
 She immediately came to the spot for Khamba.
 The criminals feld from the spot.
 She saved Khamba from the criminals as well as the elephant.

 The news was informed to Khamnu, Feiroijamba, Nongtholba and Thonglen.
 Nongtholba, Feiroijamba and Thonglen went to the Royal Court with all their armies.
 Feiroijamba said to the Court three times about the harsh cruelty to Khamba.
 However, the Prince did not pay attention to the complaint.

 Nongtholba and Prince Chingkhu Akhuba had a conflict on the matter.
 The conflict could not be resolved without the King.
 Finally, both went to the King for the judgement.

 Before their arrival, Princess Thoibi had already informed the king all the crimes committed by her own father.

 The King proclaimed that all the criminals would be punished.
 So, Nongban Kongyamba, Prince Chingkhu Akhuba (Thoibi's father) and other men were sent in the prison.
 The King told the Prince to stay there until Khamba was well again.

 The King sent his own men to take care of injured Khamba.
 He sent him gifts every day.
 Thoibi personally took care of Khamba.
 He got well again.
 So, Nongban Kongyamba and the Prince were set free.